5 Steps to Your Business Health Check and Killer Dashboard: Step 4

 #KPI 3 Net Cashflow

 Time to change the chart type.
-Flip the card over (by hitting the cog in the top right) and in the Display tab, change the chart to a Bar.
+Flip the card over (by hitting the cog in the top right) and in the Report tab, use the chart icon to change the chart to a Bar.
 This is great for really highlighting KPIs that you DO NOT want to to be below 0.
 Net cash flow breakeven and its pattern into the future, is probably the most important metric to have a handle on for any new business.
 If it is sub-zero for periods on end, cash may become an issue, so be prepared.

 I know this is not an accurate forecast, but it’s a good start in highlighting potential successes or areas of concern.
 It’s no good being profitable if in fact you have a lot of expenditure on your Balance Sheet, such as equipment or loan servicing, which doesn’t appear in your P&L. It’s also no good using Xero or QBO etc for budgets as they are P&L focussed only and don’t take things like GST/VAT into consideration.
 You want to know if you have $50,000 in GST to pay next month that you haven’t put aside.